 - Child restraints are made compulsory for 3-5 year olds.

 - The National Road Safety Plan is launched.
-Using hard-hitting, high profile advertising and increased enforcement, it aims to reduce the road toll to 402 or less by the year 2001.
+Using hard-hitting, high profile advertising and increased enforcement, it aims to reduce the number of road deaths to 402 or less by the year 2001.

-- New Zealand’s annual road toll is 515, the lowest number in 32 years.
+- New Zealand’s annual road deaths is 515, the lowest number in 32 years.